SwapnilSankla/kafka-multi-tenancy/README.md

 ```

 ### 🧩 Dynamic Consumer Creation with Spring Kafka
-To support multiple tenants, we create dedicated Kafka consumers based on tenant-specific configuration (tenant-config).
-A key design goal was to leverage Spring Kafka’s annotation-based support (@KafkaListener) as much as possible rather than falling back to a fully programmatic listener setup.
+To support multiple tenant groups, we create dedicated Kafka consumers based on group specific tenant configuration.
+A key design goal was to leverage Spring Kafka’s annotation based support `@KafkaListener` as much as possible rather than falling back to a fully programmatic listener setup.

 Why avoid the programmatic approach?

 - It introduces unnecessary complexity.
 - Features like Kafka retries and error handling must be manually wired.
-- You lose the expressive simplicity and auto-configuration benefits provided by Spring.
+- You lose the expressive simplicity and auto configuration benefits provided by Spring.

 To retain the power of annotations while allowing dynamic configuration, we use Spring's `ConfigurableListableBeanFactory` to manually register Kafka consumer beans at runtime.
 This allows us to still take full advantage of the `@KafkaListener` annotation.